-The oldest continually farmed land in NYC, this 47-acre farm offers a petting zoo where kids can meet steers named Dexter and Jethro, alpacas, sheep, pigs, hens, goats and honeybees.
+The oldest continually farmed land in NYC, this 47-acre attraction offers a petting zoo where kids can meet steers, alpacas, sheep, pigs, hens, goats and honeybees.
 In addition to visiting animals, youngsters can enjoy other seasonal events: In the summer, attend an old-school county fair and when fall rolls around, pick your own pumpkins, test your navigation skills in the corn maze and get the chills at the farm's Halloween haunted house.
-Free; open year-round, daily 10am–5pm.

 Instead of jungle gyms and storytimes, this indoor family space’s defining feature is its live animals.
-During open play your tot can mingle with birds, bunnies, turtles and hamsters, and participate in seasonally focused cooking classes, art activities and music workshops.
+During open play, your tot can mingle with birds, bunnies, turtles and hamsters, and participate in seasonally focused cooking classes, art activities and music workshops.
 The space also offers longterm classes and camps.
-Visiting the Hamptons this summer?
-Sign up for camps with Art Farm On Wheels!
-Drop-in play $15–$45 per visit.
-Open Septemeber through June, Mon–Thurs 12:30–3:30pm.

 Nestled within Manhattan’s most magnificent park, this zoo houses more than 30 species, including a few that enjoy being petted.
-Little ones will love getting acquainted with potbellied pigs, sheep, goats and the city’s only cow.
-The space gives them room to crawl, jump and climb around, just like the creatures that call the zoo home.
+Little ones will love getting acquainted with potbellied pigs, sheep and goats.
+It also claims to have the only cow in Manhattan!
+The petting zoo/children's space gives kids room to crawl, jump and climb around, just like the creatures that call the zoo home.
 Sea lion and penguin feedings in other areas of the zoo are sure to draw shrieks of joy from the tots as well.
-Total experience tickets $16.20, at the gate $18, children $11.70, at the gate $13, two and under free (includes admission to main zoo, children’s zoo and 1 entry to 4D Theater).
-Open year-round, daily 10am–5pm.

 White Post Farms

 This fifth-generation family farm has been in operation since 1886, drawing families to Long Island to meet all sorts of amazing creatures.
 Kids get the chance to hand feed the animals and even give them milk from a bottle.
-The most unique aspect of this farm is Ronnie's Bird Landing, a free-flight aviary where colorful parakeets flit by, waiting to be fed birdseed sticks ($2 each).
+The most unique aspect of this farm is Ronnie's Bird Landing, a free-flight aviary where colorful parakeets flit by, waiting to be fed birdseed sticks.
 Included with admission are animatronics shows like The Animal Band Jamboree, plus wet and dry bouncers in the summertime.
-Families can also romp around on playgrounds and in a massive sandbox, ride ponies ($5 per ride) and hop on the Farmland Express and Mining Adventure activities.
+Families can also romp around on playgrounds and in a massive sandbox, ride ponies (an added fee) and hop on the Farmland Express and Mining Adventure activities.
 250 Old Country Rd, Melville, NY (631-351-9373, whitepostfarms.com).
-Price varies by date; open daily in summer 10am–5pm, in fall 10am–4pm.